Florida Medicaid Long-Term Care Definition

 The three categories of Medicaid long-term care programs have varying financial and medical eligibility criteria.
 Financial requirements change annually, vary based on marital status, and is further complicated by the fact that Florida offers alternative pathways toward eligibility.

-Florida seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Medicaid Nursing Home applicant in Florida must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long-term care from a Florida Medicaid program.
 Alternatively, one may take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all the criteria does not mean one is ineligible or cannot become eligible for Medicaid in Florida.
 More.